 How I Knew My Head Gasket Had Failed

-After an engine warm-up, my Accord exhaust pipe was billowing out white smoke, and the coolant was bubbling in the coolant reservoir tank.
-I then added coolant to my radiator, and the car started with the radiator cap removed.
-After that, coolant immediately shot out of the radiator filler neck—a clear indication of head gasket failure.
-A crack was later also found in the radiator.
-My cooling system overheated to the point of head gasket failure.
+After I warmed up the engine, I found my Accord's exhaust pipe was billowing out white smoke, and the coolant was bubbling in the coolant reservoir tank.
+I added coolant to my radiator, and started the car with the radiator cap removed.
+Then coolant immediately shot out of the radiator filler neck—a clear indication of head gasket failure.
+Later I found a crack in the radiator.
+My cooling system had overheated to the point of head gasket failure.

 Before You Decide to Replace the Head Gasket

 Before you decide to replace the head gasket, consider the following:

 - Replacing a head gasket is time-consuming.
 So after you remove the cylinder head, you should determine whether the engine block mating surface is warped by more than .002 of an inch.
 If it is, a new gasket installation may not fix the problem.
 Consider performing a complete engine swap or block replacement instead.